rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

 purpose graphical utility for Windows 7 and newer systems to help in the creation of bootable USB flash drives.
 It is licensed under `GNU GPLv3 or later <https://www.gnu.org/licenses/gpl.html>`_.
-Using it's default settings it will **NOT** create a working Rockstor USB install disk, but using the following configuration options, it can successfully prepare a working USB flash drive to be used for Rockstor install.
+Using it's default settings it will **NOT** create a working Rockstor USB install disk.
+However, using the following configuration options, it can successfully prepare a working USB flash drive to be used for Rockstor install.
 Please see the :ref:`makeusbinstalldisk` in our :ref:`quickstartguide` guide for other tested